ipfabric/docs/docs/support/known_issues/Vendors/Palo_Alto_Networks/index.md

 ---
-description: IP Fabric describes known affected issues for Palo Alto about the Collection of Security policies.
+description: IP Fabric describes known affected issues for Palo Alto Networks about the collection of Security policies.
 ---

 # Overview